Regge gravity from spinfoams: Acknowlegements

 \section{Acknowlegements}

 We are grateful to Martin Bojowald, Laurent Freidel, Frank Hellmann and Carlo Rovelli for useful comments.
-We thank the organizers of the Loops 11 Conference held in Madrid, where part of these ideas were sharpened during enlightening discussions.
+We thank the organizers of the Loops 11 Conference held in Madrid, where some of these ideas were sharpened thanks to enlightening discussions.
 This work was supported in part by the NSF grant PHY0854743, The George A. and Margaret M.~Downsbrough Endowment and the Eberly research funds of Penn State.
 E.M. gratefully acknowledges support from ``Fondazione Angelo della Riccia''.

+The last revision of this paper was completed in the sunny village of Valbonne, in the South of France, after a long work of polishing.
+We have corrected many typos and imprecisions, and largely improved the presentation.
+Though the core ideas and results are unchanged, some more technical details were missing in the previous versions.
+In particular, in order to make the paper self-contained, we have added the discussion of the time-orientedness of geometry found recently by Muxin Han, and we thank him for a useful exchange on this point.